 - It is unclear how families are selected for rapid DNA testing and at which stage of a border crossing testing occurs.
-The selection process could be biased. - It is unclear whether samples are destroyed or whether samples might be retained for retesting.
-Some instruments consume the entire sample as part of the testing process, but others do not.
-If the sample is not consumed, it can be retested. - It is unclear how DNA test results are weighted in determinations made by CBP or ICE.
+The selection process could be biased. - Some instruments consume the entire sample as part of the testing process, but others do not.
+If the sample is not consumed, it can be retested.
+The newest PIA (Sept 2021) requires the DNA samples to be destroyed.
+It is unclear what point the samples are destroyed. - It is unclear how DNA test results are weighted in determinations made by CBP or ICE.
 It is also unclear how DNA test results might factor into later immigration proceedings.
 DNA test results are supposed to be considered in combination with other forms of evidence, such as paper documentation.